 At the end of each semester the names of honor students are posted and published.
-A fulltime student who earns a quality point average of 3.8 will be placed on the President's List; those who carry a full-load and earn a minimum quality point average of 3.5 will be placed on the Dean's List.
+A full-time student who earns a quality point average of 4.0 will be placed on the President's List; those students who carry a full load and earn a minimum quality point average of 3.5 will be placed on the Dean's List; those students who carry a full load and earn a minimum quality point average of 3.0 will be placed on the Honorable Mention's List.